200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-JudgeHorrificTone.md

 Players, take 3 secret Tones apiece and write the name of one player (including yourself) on each.

 GM, frame each scene in under a minute.
 Be curt and obvious.
-Always “Yes, And”.
+Always â€œYes, Andâ€.

 1 minute: Did you want to stop here?
 2: Does the deer hurt you?